Tips for a Perfect Water Outing August 28 2015, 0 Comments

 Anyone who takes people out on the waters surrounding or within the state of Florida and is paid for it, must have a Captain’s license.
 This license is obtained through the United States Coast Guard and requires: 1) Passing a series of written tests covering the full swath of nautical knowledge, 2) A minimum amount of documented time operating a vessel on fresh/salt water over a period of years, 3) Passing a thorough physical exam and 4) Clearing a complete background check.
 It is interesting to note, that once a person becomes a Captain, he or she is sworn in and also agrees to provide service (and their boat) to the United States in any crisis if called upon.The most common and frequently sought after Captain’s license is sometimes referred to as an OUPV

-I’M HAPPY TO REPORT THAT YOUR CAPTAIN OF HEY MON SANIBEL, ME, CAPTAIN PETER ROGERS, HAS A MASTER CAPTAIN’S LICENSE WITH THE USCG.
-THEREFORE, I AM LEGALLY ABLE TO TAKE OUT GROUPS OF ALL SIZES.
+I'M HAPPY TO REPORT THAT YOUR CAPTAIN OF HEY MON SANIBEL, ME, CAPTAIN PETER ROGERS, HAS A MASTER CAPTAIN LICENSE WITH THE USCG.
+THEREFORE, I HAVE MORE ON-THE-WATER EXPERIENCE THAN MOST CAPTAINS IN THE AREA.

 While I won’t go into any more detail, there are other licenses that one has to acquire through the state of Florida.
 One is for the boat and others are for becoming a certified and legal Fishing Guide.
 In the case of qualifying as a Florida Guide of any kind (Charter Captain), a person must have a US Coast Guard license to start with.